High School Equivalency Program

 Can I take the exam in Lincoln?

-Yes, the Heartland Lincoln campus is a registered proctored site.
+Yes, the Heartland Lincoln campus is an authorized proctored site.
 When you register on the GED website, you can choose this location for your test center and it will pull up available testing times.
 Pearson Vue, the exam sponsor, does not allow same-day scheduling, so you will want to register prior to your test date.
+Create your account on ged.com